 The amount of a cerebral palsy lawsuit settlement depends on the strength of the evidence in proving the that medical negligence caused the birth injury.
 There is no set guideline or formula to determine the amount of a settlement.
 It is the experience of a skilled attorney that can determine the fair settlement based upon the factors needed to prove and win a case.

-When medical negligence can be proven in a cerebral palsy case, the amount of the settlement is often substantial.
+When medical negligence can be proven in a cerebral palsy case, the amount of the settlement is substantial.
 Settlements in these lawsuits includes compensation for the lifetime disability of the child, special education needs, specialized housing and vehicle needs, medical equipment, medical expenses, and the overall costs of caring for a child with special needs.
 We hire certified life care planners and economists to assess all of the needs of the child and family and to determine the lifetime cost of those needs.